Ainu culture: Treasures

 In 1916, four of the seven hoe-shaped objects found in Kakuda Village, Yubari County (now Kuriyama-cho) are preserved in the Tokyo National Museum.

 Trade

-In the Middle Ages, the Ainu traded dried salmon, bear and sea animal pelts, and raptor feathers for Japanese luxury goods such as silk fabrics and lacquerwares.
+In the Middle Ages, the Ainu traded dried salmon, bear and sea animal pelts, and raptor feathers for Japanese luxury goods such as silk fabrics and lacquerware.
 In order to secure salmon as trade goods, there were also villages that specialized in salmon fishing as their livelihood.
 This kind of trading economy was established around the middle of the ninth century and was inherited by the Ainu culture.